jonmest/How-To-Tamper-With-Any-Electron-Application/README.md

 If you end up facing an asar-file, you should know it's just Electron's format for archiving files together in a `tar`-like way.
 Files within the archive can be accessed by Electron individually at will.
 The source code is located in the archive, and it's just a matter of unpacking it:

 `npx asar extract app.asar folder_for_unpacked `

+You now have access to the source code in `/folder_for_unpacked`.
+The interesting part, is that you can now make tiny changes to the source code, pack it back into an .asar archive and replace the old `app.asar` with it.